mw-orcl/Move_Improve/lab-accounts.md

 Public key:  labkey.pub

-Private key: labkey.ppk or labkey
+Private key: labkey.ppk (Windows) or labkey (Mac)

 Keys can be downloaded here:

 The keys will be used to securely connect to your compute instance on the Oracle Cloud.
 You will provision your compute instance with the public key, **labkey.pub**.

-If you are on a Windows client, you will use **labkey.ppk** with PuTTY to connect to your instance.
-For Mac clients, you will use the **labkey** file with no extension.
+From a Windows client, you will use **labkey.ppk** with PuTTY to connect to your instance.
+For Mac clients, you will use the **labkey** file with no extension to connect to your instance.  .

+Note: SSH keys are required to access Oracle Cloud compute instances.